“Do not do to others what you do not want them to do to you"

-There may be some tit-for-tat wisdom even in the way we punish those who break the Golden Rule:
+There may be some wisdom even in a tit-for-tat way to punish those who break the Golden Rule:

 My choice looking at this mountain of real-life inconsistency is modest; to reserve my uncompromising, free-will obligation of the Golden rule to people who share reasonably my foundational values or who do not share them at all but respect them.
 For the rest, I do my best to navigate on track, on stormy seas.

 This is my golden rule: respect all people in their difference as you request them to respect you; agree to differ!

 I learned that history has successive ups and downs; I believe that all civilisations decay and fall; that barbarianism will be born ceaselessly, with each newborn, with each new generation, whereas it takes long years to grow civilised.
 This appeared to be true for all past civilisations.

 I will still fight beastly nature and barbarianism whenever I can and apply the golden rule, whenever I can, whatever I start, for the sake of my own dignity and well-being and for beauty in my life; and my life includes the world around me, wherever I live and wherever I go.
 I found it true that to have friends you better be a friend; be sincere and you will encourage honesty; be polite and you build a greenhouse of politeness; respect to be respectable, smile to be smiled to and of course, give to receive.